-To remove an outdated or no longer required policy from public view, PolicyStat provides three options: Restrict Visibility, Retire, or Delete.
+To remove an outdated or no longer required active policy from public view, PolicyStat provides three options: Restrict Visibility, Retire, or Delete.

 - Restricting visibility removes a policy from the ability to be viewed by general users, users with elevated privileges can still see it.
 For more on restricting visibility, see the article here.